ArjunSNair00/CodeMaaman_Frontend_project/README.md

 **Emoji Morpher**

-Emoji Morpher is tool that can generate new emojis in every click, by using weighted randomness (set by the randomness and emotion sliders) to generate new emojis.
+Emoji Morpher is a tool that can generate new emojis in every click, by using weighted randomness (set by the randomness and emotion sliders) to generate new emojis.

 We can mix emotions to our liking for the emoji.
 Emojis have separate randomness for facial features (eyes,mouth,eyebrows), so we can end up with unique combinations of emojis in every click.